datajoint/datajoint-python/docs-parts/manipulation/3-Transactions_lang1.rst

         Session.Experimenter.insert1({**key, 'experimenter': username})

 Here, to external observers, both inserts will take effect together upon exiting from the `with` block or will not have any effect at all.
-For exampl,e if the second insert fails due to an error, the first insert will be rolled back.
+For example, if the second insert fails due to an error, the first insert will be rolled back.